 How does the Hip-EEZ work?

-The Hip-EEZ uses supportive neoprene panels to provide support and compression around the hip region.
-Providing a sense of lift to the leg by attaching above the stifle and securing on top of the pelvis.
-Interchangeable attachments allow for customized patient treatment plans for multiple functions and conditions.
+The Hip-EEZ uses supportive neoprene panels to provide support and compression around the hip region, providing a sense of lift to the leg by attaching above the stifle and securing atop of the pelvis.
+Interchangeable attachments allow for customized patient treatment plans for multiple functions and conditions, making this hip brace unique.

 The Hip-EEZ can be worn while walking, running, sitting and laying down.
-Hours of wear at a time are alright.
-We do recommend you remove it before bed and do not leave a pet unattended with the Hip-EEZ on.
+Hours of wear at a time are okay.
+We do recommend that the Hip-EEZ be removed before bed, and that patients not be left unattended with the Hip-EEZ on.

-Can pets go to the bathroom with the Hip-EEZ on?
+Can my patient go to the bathroom with the Hip-EEZ on?

-Yes, your pet can go potty with the Hip-EEZ on.
-There should be no interference with getting business done.
+Yes, they can go potty with the Hip-EEZ on.
+There should be no interference with urinating or defecating for males or females.

-What do I do if a pet refuses to walk while wearing the Hip-EEZ?
+What should I do if a patient refuses to walk while wearing the Hip-EEZ?

 If a patient is hesitant to walk once the Hip-EEZ is on, try making a couple adjustments.
-Check that the strap connecting to chest harness isn’t too tight.
-By loosening this strap, it may make it more comfortable for your pet, while still keeping the panels up.
+Check that the strap connecting the hip panels to the chest harness isn’t too tight.
+By loosening this strap, it may make it more comfortable for the patient, while still holding the panels up.

-Remember it may take time for pets to get used to the Hip-EEZ.
+Remember it may take time for a patient to get used to the Hip-EEZ.
 Use treats and positive reinforcement to encourage them.
 Not sure if the fit is correct?
-Our Customer Service team is ready to help.
-For fitting advice, please send photos or videos to us via text or email.
+Contact our Veterinary Support and Outreach Department for assistance.
+We may request photos or videos of your patient wearing the Hip-EEZ in order to provide the best fitting advice possible.

 How quickly can I expect to see results?

-Some pets may see immediate improvements while wearing their Hip-EEZ mobility aide and others may take more time.
-Please expect that it may take 2-4 weeks for your pet to completely be adjusted to walk and run when wearing the Hip-EEZ.
+Some patients may show immediate improvements while wearing their Hip-EEZ mobility aid, and others may take more time.
+Please expect that it may take 2-4 weeks for the patient to completely adjust to walking and running while wearing the Hip-EEZ.
 A slow acclamation to wearing the Hip-EEZ is important and is completely normal for a full hip mobility device.

-If your pet is suffering from any conditions affecting the hip joints which cause pain or change in mobility, we recommend pet parents work with their Pet Care Professional on developing a multi-modal treatment plan approach for the best outcome.
-Using the Hip-EEZ to provide comfortable mobility along with canine rehabilitation therapy, structured exercise, joint supplements and pain management will allow for the best outcome.
+If your patient is suffering from any conditions affecting the hip joints which cause pain or change in mobility, we recommend developing a multimodal treatment plan approach.
+Using the Hip-EEZ to provide comfortable mobility along with canine rehabilitation therapy, structured exercise, joint supplements, and pain management will allow for the best outcome.

 Will the Hip-EEZ help a dog if he’s unable to walk?

-Pets must be ambulatory in order for the Hip-EEZ to benefit them.
+Patients must be ambulatory in order for the Hip-EEZ to benefit them.
 The only exception would be the combined use of the Hip-EEZ with the Hip Donut Attachment, which is designed to help non-ambulatory dogs with decubitus ulcer treatment and prevention.
-If a pet is completely down and needs support to walk, we recommend the Walkin’ Wheels wheelchair.
+If a patient is completely down and needs support to stand and walk, we recommend the Walkin’ Wheels wheelchair.